I just completed my order. What happens next?

 How long does all of this take?

 This is a tough one because we will get the tube or label out to you right away, but the next step depends on you.
 The sooner you send in your piece, the sooner we can get it framed and back out the door.
-Once we have your art in hand we aim to ship completed frames in 2 to 4 business days.
+Once we have your art in hand we aim to ship completed frames in 3 to 5 business days.
+For artwork larger than 36x48" and Max Plexibox orders, framing may take up to 7 to 10 business days.
 We send the finished frame by Fedex Ground delivery.
 Visit our How It Works section to view standard shipping speed to your area.
 If you forget where you are in the process, enter your order confirmation number on our Track Order page.

 Can I get my order expedited?